 How is progressing through higher order protein structures like crafting an essay?
 In this lesson, you'll explore everything from quaternary structures to denaturation as we show how the different structures are intertwined.

 12. Factors Affecting Protein Structure

-In this lesson we will learn the basics of protein structure and four factors that contribute to protein structure.
-We will also learn how this structure can be denatured and what that does to the protein.
+In this lesson, learn the basics of protein structure and four factors that contribute to protein structure.
+Also, learn how this structure can be denatured and what that does to the protein.